-Southern Alligator Lizard Elgaria multicarinata
+Southern Alligator Lizard, Elgaria multicarinata

-HPIM2161.JPG Range: throughout California, except deserts (mostly), San Joaquin valley, and the northwesterly portion.
+Range: throughout California, except deserts (mostly), San Joaquin valley, and the northwesterly portion.

 Diet: eats mostly insects, spiders, other lizards,